mohanvir/FunClass/readme.txt

-Hi my name is Mohan.
-And I am funny guy.
+Hi my name is Mohan. a few words And I am funny guy.

+A few words were added